odasatoshi/website/source/en/faq.rst

 - In Classifier/Regression learning process, will the model learnt turns to be different due to the two different training methods below,

-  - Input the training data into Jubatus in a patch way,（Bulk learning, the train method is called only by one time）
+  - Input the training data into Jubatus in a patch way.
+(Bulk learning, the train method is called only by one time)
-  - The train method is called every time when learning each piece of training data
+  - The train method is called every time when learning each piece of training data.

  No difference in the final result of trained model.